-11.6 - SECURITY - The academy site has been assessed and security issues are regularly reviewed.
-Details are contained in the Security Policy located in the main office.
+11.6 - SECURITY - The academy site and individual school sites have been assessed and security issues are regularly reviewed.
+Details are contained in the Security Policy located in the main academy office.

 If staff have any questions on Security they should initially speak to the Trust Business Manager.